|

-Most importantly though are some general BBQ tips for grilling chicken - while it's nearly the most popular grilling meat (next to grilling Pork) - it's also the easist to take from Great to, well, not so great.
+While it's nearly the most popular grilling meat (next to grilling Pork) - it's also the easiest to take from Great to, well, not so great in no time flat.

-> Chicken Selection and Safety Tips
+> Chicken Selection and safety Tips

 > Chicken Preparation Tips